 Patrick's early career also included working – in what he considers were like apprenticeships with masters – for

 Originally from Milwaukee, Wisconsin, Patrick was a student in the Milwaukee Art Center's – now known as the Milwaukee Art Museum – Children's Art Program, where he studied in the then-new Eero Saarinen-designed mid-century modernist building overlooking Lake Michigan.
 The Milwaukee Art Center was located in the Milwaukee County War Memorial Center.
-The Saarinen-designed architecture was photographed by Balthazar Korab(b.
-1926; d.
-2013).
+The Saarinen-designed architecture was photographed by Balthazar Korab.

 Three years after receiving his Master’s degree as well as after holding corporate and agency positions, he returned to academia.
-He was accepted into the doctoral program at the University of Minnesota and began coursework toward a Ph.D., with an emphasis on the interdisciplinary and multidisciplinary designer.
+He was accepted into the doctoral program at the University of Minnesota and began coursework toward a PhD (1993-1994), with an emphasis on the interdisciplinary and multidisciplinary designer.
 His emerging focus was on the interdisciplinary work of Arts & Crafts movement figurehead William Morris, in particular his lecture “The Lesser Arts”.
 This lecture was, in some ways, a forerunner of Harriet and Vetta Goldstein’s Art In Everyday Life, a foundation of the University of Minnesota’s College of Home Economics Related Arts program and Department of Design, Housing and Apparel.
-Co-advisors for his doctoral studies at the University of Minnesota were Regents Professor Joanne B. Eicher, PhD,and Professor Barbara Martinson, PhD.
+Regents Professor Joanne B. Eicher, PhD, was advisor for his doctoral studies at the University of Minnesota.

 Patrick attended the 2013 Yale Writers' Conference at Yale University, New Haven, Connecticut, where, among other experiences, he continued work on his book about one of his mentors, Minnesota native Eugene Larkin (1921-2010), a leading and influential graphic artist, printmaker, and design educator.